3 Common Chart of Accounts

 The Entity and Campus Codes are required for access to the financial reporting portal.Campus codes are the agreed level for second tier reporting for hospitals that provide their general ledger data on a month basis.
 Only valid entity and campus codes are accepted through the electronic portal.

-Mapping is the process of reformatting data to align with DH requirements.
+While adoption of the common chart of accounts is recommended, some portfolio entities have their own common chart and will map to the department's common chart.
+Mapping is the process of reformatting data to align with the department's requirements.
 Mapping assists hospitals in providing consistent information to the department.

 Mental Health Mapping of SAMS Activity Codes/DH Grants, to Account Codes and Cost Centre Codes